VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/internet mapping project fe59286f353d4841a2a328fdd6160b2f.md

 # Internet Mapping Project

-Graph features in papers: 3
+Graph features in papers: generic,high degree,large
-Originally found at: http://www.cheswick.com/ches/map/ Appeared in years: 1
+Originally found at: http://www.cheswick.com/ches/map/ Appeared in years: 2005
 Type of Collection: Lost/Unavailable is it stored properly?: No must be analyzed: No